 3. Future use cases of AR in travel

 AR truly has the potential to revolutionise all aspects of travelling because it is the next iteration of our interface with technology, and a truly immersive one.

 I believe we will reach a stage where people will wear some form of device to augment the world around them, whether via a headset, glasses, contact lenses or something else.
 Once mature, this will be the most seamless way to blend information and media into the real world.
-As far as AR in travel goes, this means guiding people from one place to another, giving them context about their surroundings and providing a whole extra dimension of experience.
+As far as AR in travel goes, this means guiding people from one place to another with augmented reality gps, giving them context about their surroundings and providing a whole extra dimension of experience.